nbenkl01/CS138_Final-Project/README.md

 ### Testing
 ---
-To evaluate the trained agents, move the final checkpoints for each of the DDQN models from the `./checkpoints` directory which will have been created during training to a new, first-level, directory titled 'final_models', and run:
+To evaluate the trained agents, move the final checkpoints (files ending in `.chkpt`) for each of the DDQN models from the `./checkpoints` directory which will have been created during training to a new, first-level, directory titled 'final_models', and run:

 ``` bash
 python test_main.py